An Introduction to Geometric Topology: Prime decomposition

 This implies that, except at most $10t$ of them, the components of $S$ are only adjacent (on both sides) to prisms.
 These prisms glue to form $I$-bundles.
 Therefore at least $b_2+1$ components of $S$ are adjacent to $I$-bundles on both sides.
 The twisted $I$-bundles are at most $b_2$ by Proposition \ref{non:ori:prop}, and each is adjacent to one surface.
 Therefore at least one surface is adjacent to a product $I$-bundle $\Sigma \times [0,1]$. \end{proof}

 We get a topological corollary.
-A \emph{ball with holes} is a 3-manifold obtained by removing some $k\geqslant 0$ disjoint open balls from a ball.
-A \emph{sphere system} for a manifold $M$ is a surface $S\subset M$ consisting of disjoint separating spheres, such that no component in $M\setminus S$ is a ball with holes. \begin{cor} Let $M$ be a compact orientable 3-manifold.
+A \emph{ball with holes} is a 3-manifold obtained by removing some $k\geqslant 0$ disjoint small open balls from a ball.
+A \emph{sphere system} for a 3-manifold $M$ is a surface $S\subset \interior{M}$ consisting of disjoint spheres, such that no component of $M\setminus S$ is a ball with holes disjoint from $\partial M$.
+(Balls with holes adjacent to spherical components of $\partial M$ are allowed.) \begin{cor} Let $M$ be a compact orientable 3-manifold that does not contain any non-separating sphere.
 There is a $K>0$ such that every sphere system in $M$ contains less than $K$ spheres. \end{cor} \begin{proof} Pick a triangulation $T$ of $M$ with some $t$ tetrahedra: we prove that $K=10t + b_2+1$ works, with $b_2 = \dim H_2(M,\partial M;\matZ_2)$.
 Suppose by contradiction that there is a sphere system $S$ with $\geqslant K$ spheres.
 Via isotopies and elementary transformations we transform $S$ into a normal surface $S'$.

 We now examine the effect of elementary transformations in detail.
 No component of $S$ is contained in a ball, otherwise by Alexander theorem an innermost component of $M\setminus S$ would be a ball.
 Therefore an elementary transformation cannot cancel a component of $S$.